Randomblock1/randomblock1.github.io/_posts/2020-12-04-qemu-windows.md

 3. Make the newest QEMU (optional)

     To make sure you get the newest features and bugfixes, compile QEMU from tbe latest source.
 Visit [the QEMU download page](https://www.qemu.org/download/) and and follow the build instructions under the Source tab.
-You'll want to uninstall your distro's QEMU packages and run ```sudo make install``` once you're done building QEMU.
+You'll want to uninstall your distribution's QEMU packages and run ```sudo make install``` once you're done building QEMU.
 4. Make the QCOW2 disk file

     Go run ```qemu-img create -f qcow2 disk.qcow2 32G``` on your Raspberry Pi, wherever you want to store the files.
 It must be at least 24GB, as that's about how big Windows is.